mark-christiansen/kafka-proxy/README.md

  }
 }
 ```
 There are two `servers` listening to port `9092` (Kafka Brokers) and `443` (Schema Registry).
-These will forward all traffic to these ports to Confluent Cloud because the proxy is in a network that has access to the network and does not have the Confluent Cloud DNS entries redirected to the proxy.
+These will forward all traffic to these ports (from Kafka client) to Confluent Cloud because the proxy is in a network that has access to the internet and does not have Confluent Cloud DNS entries redirected to the proxy.
 Another interesting part of this configuration is the `resolver` which points at Docker's internal DNS server at `127.0.0.11`.

 ## Stop and Teardown